-Dr. Anne C. MacMaster's areas of teaching-interest include modernist fiction, drama, and poetry, as well as the art of adaptation--turning fiction into film.
+Dr. Anne C. MacMaster, Associate Professor of English, has teaching interests in modernist fiction, drama, and poetry, as well as the art of adaptation--turning fiction into film.
 Courses that she has offered recently include "Homer's Odyssey and Joyce's Ulysses," "Twentieth-Century African American Fiction," and "Faulkner, Film, and Social Justice," and authors whom she has published on include Wharton, Woolf, James, Keats, and Milton.